wiedehoeft/wiedehoeft.github.io/_posts/2018-03-16-CDI_In_JavaSE_Environment.md

 ```

 It has an interface which should be injected with an implementation at runtime and an adress which should be printed by injected class.
-For testing purpose the class will be used in Main-method and a JUnit test, which is executed by gradle.build (stay tuned, these differences will matter!).
+For testing purpose the class will be used in Main-method and a JUnit test, which is executed by gradle-build (stay tuned, these differences will matter!).

 `PersonTest.java`
 ```